-Besides this, our doubly robust estimands can also be used in the context of the double/debiased machine learning literature where the propensity score and outcome regression model can be estimated using a wide variety of modern machine learning techniques (see \citet{chernozhukov-etal-2018} for the general case and \citet{chang-2020,callaway-drukker-liu-santanna-2023} in the context of DID).\footnote{Using machine learning in this context may be particularly useful because the expressions for the ATT involve conditioning on time-varying covariates across different time periods.
-This implies that, even if the dimension of the covariates, $k$, is not too large, the dimension of the covariates that show up in the parallel trends assumption may be substantially larger (up to $\mathcal{T} \times k$ where $\mathcal{T}$ is the number of time periods).}
+Besides this, our doubly robust estimands can also be used in the context of the double/debiased machine learning literature where the propensity score and outcome regression model can be estimated using a wide variety of modern machine learning techniques (see \citet{chernozhukov-etal-2018} for the general case and \citet{chang-2020} in the context of DID).\footnote{Using machine learning in this context may be particularly useful because the expressions for the ATT involve conditioning on time-varying covariates across different time periods.
+In many applications, time-varying covariates may be highly serially correlated, and it may be challenging to specify simple parametric models involving these covariates in this context.
+However, machine learning estimators may perform much better in this context.} When the time-varying covariates can be affected by the treatment, we provide sufficient (and easy-to-interpret) conditions under which the strategy of conditioning on ``pre-treatment'' covariates, which is common in the econometrics literature, is justified.
+We also discuss other cases where this strategy is not reasonable.
+In these cases, we propose regression adjustment-type and doubly robust-type expressions for the ATT.
+Finally, when a researcher is willing to make an additional function form assumption for untreated potential outcomes, we propose some even simpler approaches based on regression adjustment (these approaches are also broadly similar to recent ``imputation estimators'' proposed in \citet{liu-wang-xu-2021,gardner-2021,borusyak-jaravel-spiess-2021}).
+We also show that stronger functional form assumptions for the model for untreated potential outcomes can allow for parallel trends-type assumptions for the covariates to be sufficient for identification of the ATT.